Injury Prevention Leadwood, MO

 • Poor muscle recruitment

-Keys to Injury Prevention in Leadwood, MO
+How to Prevent Injury in Leadwood, MO

-• Boost flexibility — Increasing your flexibility achieves three important things for injury prevention:
+• Enhance flexibility — Stretching accomplishes three important things for injury prevention:

-3. It encourages good posture, which we already know is an an essential part of injury prevention.
+3. It encourages good posture, which we already know is an an important part of injury prevention.

 Injury Prevention Leadwood, MO | Sports Therapy | Physical Therapy Near Leadwood

-Injury Prevention for Older Leadwood, MO Adults
+Injury Prevention for The Elderly in Leadwood, MO

-Falls in the elderly were responsible for over 3 million emergency room admissions and over 34,000 fatalities.
-Research demonstrates that being physical active can go a long way in reducing the risk of falls.
-Other conditions like arthritis that are wear and tear injuries can be effectively managed with physical therapy exercises that keep your soft tissue and joints healthy.
-While older adults typically do not exert themselves as much as an athlete does, appropriate strength, balance, flexibility, and good posture are great agents in injury prevention.
+Falls in the elderly accounted for over 3 million emergency room visits and more than 34,000 deaths.
+Studies show that physical activity is invaluable in preventing falls.
+Other conditions that limit mobility like arthritis that develop over the course of several years can be effectively managed with physical therapy exercises that keep your muscles, tendons, ligaments, and joints active.
+While older adults typically do not exert themselves as much as an athlete does, appropriate strength, balance, flexibility, and optimal posture are great agents in injury prevention.

 Other services we offer in Leadwood, MO include: